 Luckily, most young birds will only spend a few weeks in their nests before they’re able to fly away on their own.
 Once that’s done, you can remove the nest and take measures to prevent future nestings.
 If you like the idea of providing a nesting area for native species, you can also build a bird-friendly green roof.

-Nu Look Home Design is an established home improvement company that caters to private and public clients in Ellicott City and across Maryland, New Jersey, and Virginia.
+Nu Look Home Design is an established home improvement company that caters to private and public clients in Maryland, New Jersey, Virginia, Pennsylvania, and Delaware.
 We’re known for our client-centered approach and unrelenting emphasis on quality.